 Stretching (passive stretching, as well as active stretching) is just one part of yoga.
 Yoga also involves (1) isometric exercises that build strength and mobility (poses/postures), (2) slow-moving, dynamic exercises that help build body awareness and control, (3) an emphasis on breathing to help you improve your body-mind connection, (4) balancing postures to help you develop your strength and improve balance, and (5) a much greater emphasis on proper technique.
 Stretching is casual – it’s something you can do while watching a TV show without too much focus.
 It helps you release muscle tension, lengthens muscles, and relieves joint pain – but it has no lasting effects.

-The benefits of stretching go away within a day.
-Yoga for beginners and the experienced, on the other hand, has much more long-lasting benefits.
+The benefits of stretching are mostly temporary.
+A good strength and mobility-focused yoga program – even one that is yoga for beginners – has much more long-lasting benefits.
 It improves your focus, increases flexibility and mobility, builds strength, improves balance, increases mindfulness, and much, much more.
 It involves much more focus – it is something you are completely involved in and demands 100% attention.

 To sum it up, Man Flow Yoga is fitness-centric, non-spiritual yoga created to help you achieve your fitness goals.
 Traditional yoga is a part-spiritual, part-fitness, and usually does not address specific fitness goals.

 You’re not too old for yoga.
 When it comes to exercise, yoga is one of the most approachable, joint-friendly, beginner-friendly forms of fitness – when practiced safely with proper technique, and the appropriate modifications.
 If you’re older and starting a yoga program, keep in mind that you’ll typically be less flexible, have less muscular endurance, and less balancing ability than your younger peers.
 But don’t worry – Man Flow Yoga is appropriate for people who are in their 30s, 40s, 50s, and beyond.